qq456cvb/PACE/README.md

 ---

 ## Dataset Download
 Download the dataset from [HuggingFace](https://huggingface.co/datasets/qq456cvb/PACE/tree/main).
 Unzip all `tar.gz` files and place them under `dataset/pace` for evaluation.
 Large files are split into chunks; merge them with, e.g., `cat test_chunk_* > test.tar.gz`.
+We also provide a convenient download script at download_pace.ipynb.

 ---